-Account Information Service Providers (AISPs)– Also known as aggregators, these are companies that allow you to see a consolidated view of your different financial accounts (e.g. money management tools)
+Account Information Service Providers (AISPs)– Also known as aggregators, these are companies that allow you to see a consolidated view of your different financial accounts (e.g. money management tools).

 These services may be offered by new apps, or even from larger financial service providers.
 In January 2018, these services became regulated by the Financial Conduct Authority (FCA).
-TPP services work by accessing your online banking using your Tesco Bank security details, so you should always ensure that a company is authorised by the FCA, or another European regulator, to provide these services.
+TPP services work by accessing your online banking using your Tesco Bank online banking security details, so you should always ensure that a company is authorised by the FCA, or another European regulator, to provide these services.

-These services are designed to help you with your finances, but before choosing to use them, make sure that you understand the service and that you are happy with who will be providing it to you.
+Third party provider services are designed to help you with your finances, but before choosing to use them, make sure that you understand the service and that you are happy with who will be providing it to you.

 Remember, if you share your online banking security details with a TPP:

-2.We will treat all instructions as you having given consent for the TPP to act on your behalf, so inform us if you believe your details have been compromised and contact us immediately if you have any concerns.
+We will treat all instructions from the TPP as having been authorised by you, so inform us if you believe your details have been compromised and contact us immediately if you have any concerns.

-3.Tesco Bank will have no control over how your data is used, which is why you must ensure you only ever deal with authorised TPPs.
+Tesco Bank has no control over how your data is used by a TPP, which is why you must ensure you only ever deal with authorised TPPs.

 For further information on how to keep your accounts secure, visit tescobank.com/security

 Nothing will change in the relationship you have with Tesco Bank.
 You will still be able to manage your accounts with us as you always have done.
-The new services offered by authorised third party providers are additional ways to view your accounts and make payments, but it will have no impact on how you manage you account with Tesco Bank directly.
+The new services offered by authorised third party providers (TPPs) are additional ways to view your accounts and make payments, but they have no impact on how you manage your account with Tesco Bank directly.

 You are in control - if you don't want to use third party providers, you don’t have to.
-If you don’t want TPPs to access you account, you don’t need to do anything.
+If you don’t want TPPs to access your account, you don’t need to do anything.
 These services will be available to Tesco Bank Current Account, Credit Card, Instant Access Savings Accounts and Internet Saver customers, but it is your choice whether or not you use them.

-But before you share your details, you should always ensure that a company is authorised by the FCA, or another European regulator, to provide these services and you should also do your own research to ensure you are comfortable that the TPP is legitimate.
+Before you share your details, you should always ensure that the TPP is authorised by the FCA, or another European regulator, to provide these services and you should also do your own research to ensure you are comfortable that the TPP is legitimate.
 This is because TPPs not authorised by the FCA, or fraudsters pretending to be an authorised TPP, may ask for your online banking credentials in order to gain access to your bank account.